gini/gini-vision-lib-android/ginivision/src/doc/source/event-tracking.rst

      If you use the Component API some events will not be triggered (for ex. events which rely on ``Activity#onBackPressed()``).
 You can check in the table below whether all the events you are interested in are triggered.

+     To manually trigger events just call the relevant method of your ``EventTracker`` implementation with the required event.

 Events
 ----